Paul Newman: Political activism

 Newman was a lifelong Democrat, although he endorsed and voted for Independent candidate John B. Anderson in 1980, who was a liberal Republican, instead of the incumbent Democratic president, Jimmy Carter.
-For Newman's support of Eugene McCarthy in 1968 (and effective use of television commercials in California) and his opposition to the Vietnam War, Newman was placed nineteenth on Richard Nixon's enemies list, which Newman claimed was his greatest accomplishment.
-In 1964, he and his wife Joanne Woodward supported Lyndon B. Johnson for president.
-During the 1968 general election, Newman supported Democratic nominee Hubert Humphrey and appeared in a pre-election night telethon for him.
+For Newman's support of Eugene McCarthy in 1968, effective use of television commercials in California, and his opposition to the Vietnam War, Newman was placed nineteenth on Richard Nixon's enemies list, which Newman claimed was his greatest accomplishment.
+In 1964, he and his wife, Joanne Woodward, supported Lyndon B. Johnson for president.
+During the 1968 presidential election, Newman supported Democratic nominee Hubert Humphrey and appeared in a pre-election night telethon for him.
 He was also described as a "vocal supporter" of gay rights and same-sex marriage.

-Newman linked with the so-called Malibu Mafia to promote progressive issues in politics.
+Newman was linked to the "Malibu Mafia" to promote progressive issues in politics.
 This was a group of wealthy men in the Greater Los Angeles area who met to discuss politics.
 Backed by them, Newman and his wife went to Washington in 1976 to speak in favor of breaking up Big Oil into separate components.
-Newman supported their 1980s effort to establish a bilateral Nuclear Freeze to stop the proliferation of nuclear weapons in the US and the Soviet Union.
+Newman supported their 1980s effort to establish a bilateral Nuclear Freeze to stop the proliferation of nuclear weapons in the United States and the Soviet Union.
 He said he would stand up for Walter Mondale in the 1984 presidential election as long as there was cold Budweiser and Nuclear Freeze involved.

-In January 1995, Newman was the chief investor of a group, including the writer E.L.
-Doctorow and the editor Victor Navasky, that bought the progressive-left wing periodical The Nation.
+In January 1995, Newman was the chief investor of a group, including the writer E. L. Doctorow and the editor Victor Navasky, that bought the progressive periodical The Nation.
 Newman was an occasional writer for the publication.
+He endorsed Green Party candidate Ralph Nader in the 2000 presidential election.
+He endorsed Howard Dean's presidential campaign in 2004.

 Consistent with his work for liberal causes, Newman publicly supported Ned Lamont's candidacy in the 2006 Connecticut Democratic Primary against Senator Joe Lieberman, and was even rumored as a candidate himself, until Lamont emerged as a credible alternative.
 He donated to Chris Dodd's presidential campaign.
 Newman earlier donated money to Bill Richardson's campaign for president in 2008.
 Newman attended the March on Washington on August 28, 1963, and was also present at the first Earth Day event in Manhattan on April 22, 1970.
 Newman was concerned about global warming and supported nuclear energy development as a solution.